-When it comes to selling real estate, it helps to be thorough in your evaluation before accepting an offer from a buyer.
-The offer price is paramount, especially if an all-cash offer.
+It helps to be thorough in your evaluation before accepting an offer from a buyer when selling real estate.
+Of course, the offer price is paramount, especially if an all-cash offer.
 But even then, there are a few more things you’ll want to consider.
-For instance, If the building is a co-op, then you’ll need to think about board approval.
-If the buyer is financing the purchase, then you need to be sure they have a good chance of being approved.
-These kinds of situations, when they go wrong, can tank a deal in less time than it takes to sign your name.
+For instance, If the building is a co-op, you’ll need to think about board approval.
+If the buyer is financing the purchase, you need to ensure they have a good chance of being approved.
+When they go wrong, these kinds of situations can tank a deal in less time than it takes to sign your name.

 As much as we’d all love to accept the first fat check that comes our way, sometimes it’s in our best interest to say no and wait for another offer.
 Here are some crucial questions to help you determine when this is the case.